Inverness Caledonian Thistle F.C.: Aberdeen

+A lesser derby fixture is the North derby between Inverness and Aberdeen, which is still regarded as a derby even though the clubs are over 100 miles apart.
+The rivalry started when Inverness were ground sharing with Aberdeen at Pittodrie Stadium in 2004 when Inverness first gained promotion to the top flight, and their ground was being improved to the standards required to be a SPL team.

+By far the biggest game between the two was the 2014 Scottish League Cup Final at Celtic Park, where Inverness held Aberdeen to a 0–0 draw, but ultimately lost 4–2 on penalties.
+Aberdeen are the dominant team in the derby with 24 wins to 10.

 Stadium

-The Highland Council contributed £900,000 towards the development of Caledonian Stadium, now known for sponsorship reasons as the Tulloch Caledonian Stadium.
+The Highland Council contributed £900,000 towards the development of Caledonian Stadium.
 The stadium is situated beside the Moray Firth, in the shadow of the Kessock Bridge.
 Its construction was promised in their election to the Scottish Football League.
 The former ground of Caledonian, Telford Street, was used until the new stadium was complete.
 The stadium has 4 stands – The North Stand, The Jock McDonald Main Stand, The South Stand, and the small West Stand.
 Away supporters are housed in the South Stand, which can hold around 2200 supporters, as well as being given the West Stand and uncovered section of the Main Stand if demand is exceeded, however, if demand is not met, away supporters may be given the uncovered section in the Main Stand.
 The North and South stands were constructed in 2005 in order to meet SPL requirements.
 The West Stand was constructed in 2007, holding around 400.
 It was intended to be used as a singing section, however, the stand remained unused on most match days until early 2022, when a new group called Section 94 made use of it as a singing section.

-In 2019, the stadium was gifted back to the club, and its original name of the Caledonian Stadium returned.
+In 2019, the stadium was gifted back to the club, and its original name of Caledonian Stadium returned.